More West Nile Positive Mosquitoes Found in Perth County

-Perth County ― Tests on mosquitoes taken from traps located in Mitchell and Listowel have come back positive for West Nile virus (WNV).
-This brings the number of positive mosquito pools to 5 in Perth County this season.
+Perth County – Tests on mosquitoes taken from traps located in Mitchell and Listowel have come back positive for West Nile virus.
+This brings the number of positive mosquito pools to five in Perth County this season.

-“We are not surprised with this result as West Nile virus activity has been increasing in Ontario over the past few weeks,” says Dale Lyttle, Senior Public Health Inspector.
-So far in 2017, 172 WNV-positive mosquito pools have been found in Ontario.
+“We are not surprised with this result as West Nile Virus activity has been increasing in Ontario over the past few weeks,” says Dale Lyttle, Senior Public Health Inspector.
+So far in 2017, 172 West Nile Virus – positive mosquito pools have been found in Ontario.
 A mosquito pool is a group of female mosquitoes belonging to the same species.

 The Perth District Health Unit has been trapping and testing mosquitoes since June and has applied two rounds of larvicide in roadside catch basins in Stratford, St. Marys, Listowel and Mitchell to help reduce mosquito breeding.

-The risk of humans getting sick with WNV is highest this time of year.
+The risk of humans getting sick with West Nile Virus is highest this time of year.
 Currently, there are no human cases in Perth County.
-In Ontario, there have been eight reported (confirmed or probable) human WNV cases; two were travel-related.
+In Ontario, there have been eight reported (confirmed or probable) human West Nile Virus cases; two were travel-related.

 Mosquitoes are usually active until the first hard frost.
 The Health Unit is asking residents to protect themselves from mosquito bites by:

 - Removing standing water around the home at least once a week to reduce mosquito breeding grounds.

 - Using insect repellent when outdoors; a repellent with N,N-Diethyl-meta-Toluamide (DEET) or Icaridin offers the most effective protection.